microsoft/nn-Meter/docs/builder/test_fusion_rules.md

 ## Build Other Test Case

 Customized other test case are more complicated.
 Here we describe the implementation of `TestCasesGenerator` first.
-We define the base of all test case generator in `nn_meter.builder.backend_meta.fusion_rule_tester.generate_testcases.TestCasesGenerator`.
+We define the base of all test case generator in `nn_meter.builder.backend_meta.fusion_rule_tester.generate_testcase.TestCasesGenerator`.
 There are following methods in this base class:

 - `generate_testcase`: Generate all test models for this test case.
 At the **most time you won't** need to modify this.